-• Discuss the patient's Bill of Rights and explain the role of the nurse in regard to the patient's rights; understands the role of the nurse advocate and advocates with the health care team. • Define confidentiality and the nurse's responsibility to protect the patient; providing safe and compassionate care. • Define ANA, LVNAT, NFLPN, NAPNES, HMO, MEDICAID, MEDICARE, DRG; understands national code of ethics for nurses. • Differentiate between "ethical" and "legal" ٠ Explain the function of the State Board of Nursing; the difference in permissive and mandatory licensure and which applies in Texas; demonstrates knowledge of Nurse Practice Act and BON rules that emphasize safety; understands Safe Harbor ٠ Identify standards of vocational nurse practice and the LVN code of ethics; identify decision making processes; identify lines of authority and accountability. • Identify unique customs and practices of various religions, beliefs and cultures.
-Discuss how they influence health care. ٠ Discuss legal aspects of nursing care including liability insurance, libel vs. slander in nurse-patient relationship, invasion of privacy, Good Samaritan Law, informed consent, "reasonable and prudent nursing;" and child abuse and the nurse's role in risk management. ٠ Discuss the nurse's role in cost containment; identify factors which affect the public image of nursing; discuss basic characteristics, trends, and issues of health care delivery ٠ Explain the role of the family and/or significant others in providing support to your patient. ٠ Describe various therapeutic communication techniques. • Discuss the role of the SVN and define the protocols and policies from the student handbook; identify institutional policies and procedures. ٠ Identify the roles and plans of care of other health care workers in relation to nursing care; communicates effectively with the HC team ٠ Discuss the historical evolution of professional and vocational nursing practice, the roles of professional and vocational nursing and the impact on health care today. ٠ Identifies behaviors which promote a positive image of vocational nursing, using self-evaluation of behaviors to improve nursing care. ٠ Utilizes the nursing process to establish priorities, develop goals, and choose appropriate interventions. evaluate care, report and document patient responses, share goal with patient and family; uses appropriate documentation tools such as flow sheets, nurse's notes, admissions and discharge sheets. ٠ Uses appropriate communication techniques to maintain professional boundaries
+- 1. Discuss the patient's Bill of Rights and explain the role of the nurse in regard to the patient's rights; understands the role of the nurse advocate and advocates with the health care team. - 2.
+Define confidentiality and the nurse's responsibility to protect the patient; providing safe and compassionate care - 3.
+Define ANA, LVNAT, NFLPN, NAPNES, HMO, MEDICAID, MEDICARE, DRG; understands national code of ethics for nurses. - 4.
+Differentiate between "ethical" and "legal"

+- 5. Explain the function of the State Board of Nursing; the difference in permissive and mandatory licensure and which applies in Texas; demonstrates knowledge of Nurse Practice Act and BON rules that emphasize safety; understands Safe Harbor, Peer Review and "Whistleblower" protection - 6.
+Identify standards of vocational nurse practice and the LVN code of ethics; identify decision making processes; identify lines of authority and accountability, including aspects of professional character/values - 7.
+Identify unique customs and practices of various religions, beliefs and cultures.
+Discuss how they influence health care. - 8.
+Discuss legal aspects of nursing care including liability insurance, libel vs. slander in nurse-patient relationship, invasion of privacy, Good Samaritan Law, informed consent, "reasonable and prudent nursing;" and child abuse and the nurse's role in risk management. - 9.
+Discuss the nurse's role in cost containment; identify factors which affect the public image of nursing; discuss basic characteristics, trends, and issues of health care delivery - 10.
+Explain the role of the family and/or significant others in providing support and decision making about your patient. - 11.
+Describe various therapeutic communication techniques, including electronic information technologies.

+Principles of effective communication and collaboration with patients, families and the health care team. - 12.
+Discuss the role of the SVN and define the protocols and policies from the student handbook; identify institutional policies and procedures. - 13.
+Identify the roles, functions and plans of care of other health care workers in relation to nursing care; communicates effectively with the HC team - 14.
+Discuss the historical evolution of professional and vocational nursing practice, the roles of professional and vocational nursing and the impact on health care today. - 15.
+Identifies behaviors which promote a positive image of vocational nursing, using self-evaluation of behaviors to improve nursing care. - 16.
+Utilizes the nursing process and evidence based practice to establish priorities, develop goals, and choose appropriate interventions. evaluate care, report and document patient responses, share goal with patient and family; uses appropriate documentation tools such as flow sheets, nurse's notes, admissions and discharge sheets. - 17.
+Uses appropriate communication techniques to maintain professional boundaries - 18.
+Follows established evidence-based clinical practice guidelines